schreddies/schreddies.github.io/unsafeModernJsFrameworks.md

 ## Intro
-In this small repo/blog will show you how to make modern, secure JS Frameworks, unsafe.
+In this small repo/blog will show you how to make modern, secure JS Frameworks, unsafe in nice way.
 Using purely these frameworks, we are going to end up with XSS.
 Following examples might be useful during code review or making a new version of DVWA, it’s up to you.
 Yes, you can find all these informations in the docs, but let's be honest - RTFM is not for everyone.

 ## The Overview: Brave New World of JavaScript